 Please prepare to be here most of the day.
-We ask that you do not have any other appointments the day of surgery due to not knowing the exact time you will be released.
+We ask that you do not have any other appointments the day of surgery, due to not knowing the exact time you will be finished and released.
 Some of your time with us may be spent waiting (processing tissue takes one to two hours).
-You may bring reading material, and we also have WI-FI if you’d like to bring your laptop.
+You may bring reading material, and we also have WI-FI, if you’d like to bring your laptop.
 You will also need to have someone present to drive you home after your surgery.

 You may eat breakfast the day of surgery.
 We have a coffee bar available in the waiting area.
-You may bring drinks (with lids)/a sack lunch/snacks in case you are here through lunch – they are allowed in waiting area but not in operating rooms.
-(If you are by yourself you may leave items at the front desk while in surgery).
-If you bring a companion with you they may go to get your snacks or lunch from one of several eateries in the area since you are asked not to leave our clinic.
+You may also bring drinks (with lids)/a sack lunch/snacks, in case you are here through lunch.
+These are allowed in waiting area, but not in operating or exam rooms.
+If you are by yourself, you may leave items at the front desk while in surgery.
+If you bring a companion with you, they may go to get snacks or lunch for you from one of several eateries in the area, since you are asked not to leave our clinic.

 Dress warm and in comfortable clothing- we keep it very cold in our operating rooms.
 If your surgery is on an area that is covered by clothing, wear clothes that are easy to remove.
 Please avoid make-up, perfume, and jewelry on the day of the procedure.

-If you have an Advanced Directive (a legal document appointing someone who would make decisions for you in case you are not able), please bring the day of surgeryC.
+If you have an Advanced Directive (a legal document appointing someone who would make decisions for you in case you are not able), please bring the day of surgery.

 Ambulatory Surgery Center